b-hexsoul/nextjs_aws_inv_mgr/README.md

 # Inventory Manager
 Inventory Management Application Project to get familiar with some AWS services

+All data is dummy data to build to project and graphs.

 ### Technologies Used
 - Next.js, Tailwind, MaterialUI, Recharts, Node.js, Express, PostreSQL, Prisma, AWS